For daily wit & wisdom, sign up for the Almanac newsletter.

-Just click here or on the image below to open the printable map—then bring outside!
+Just click here or on the image below to open the printable map—then bring it outside!

 The Summer Triangle: How Looks Can Be Deceiving